 Phinda Wildlife Research Project: 28 November - 12 December 2023*

 Cheetahs with prey in trees, caracal sightings, the annual game capture, and seeing leopard cubs in the bushes are just some of the exciting events volunteers have witnessed at the Zingela Predator Conservation project this month!

 On one of many cheetah walks, volunteers witnessed Rebecca, the wild, resident cheetah, devour an unsuspecting scrub hare from only 10 feet away.
-Participants at the project also got to see some brown hyenas up-close as Jen describes; “Over the last couple of weeks I’ve seen brown hyenas chow down on an impala carcass and even saw one twenty meters in front of me, while I was sitting on the tracker seat!”
+Participants in the project also got to see some brown hyenas up close as Jen describes; “Over the last couple of weeks I’ve seen brown hyenas chow down on an impala carcass and even saw one twenty meters in front of me, while I was sitting on the tracker seat!”

 Tracking one of our radio-collared animals in the early morning, volunteers came across a leopard in a tree!
 It had killed a steenbok, pulled it up into the tree and so the group were able to watch it eat the steenbok.
 It was very exciting for them to see a leopard so close above their heads.

 One game drive saw a hyena clean itself, completely unfazed by the presence of the group.
 As David describes “we were doing a game drive when all of a sudden at one of our water holes, we saw something bolting off quickly.
 As we took a closer look, it turned out to be a brown hyena.
 But instead of disappearing into the bush, it stopped, turned around, took a couple of steps towards us and even sat down!
 We were watching it lying down and cleaning itself- it must’ve taken a bath in the water hole.
 The hyena wasn’t disturbed by our presence at all!”